-On the banks, there will be many users sharing the Lachine Canal path – cyclists, pedestrians and in-line skaters will be among them.
+On the banks, there are many users sharing the Lachine Canal path – cyclists, pedestrians and in-line skaters are among them.
 Parks Canada asks all visitors to follow the advice of public health experts on physical distancing (two metres from others).
 They must be careful in their choices to avoid injury and minimize any need for emergency response.
 In addition, we invite them to be courteous and obey the signage to make coexistence between all safer and more harmonious.

 During your visit, the Public Health Agency of Canada recommends wearing non-medical masks and following the necessary hygiene practices.

 Parks Canada’s infrastructure program is considered part of the Agency’s critical services to the public.
 Please consult the Info-Work page for more information on the work in progress at the Lachine Canal.
 We will continue to communicate if there are any changes in project status or schedule that impact the public.